 Pizza cooked in a pizza oven / wood-fired oven usually has plenty of charring, often with smaller charred spots and a softer, doughier interior.

-If you've ever had Neopolitan pizza, you might know it's usually eaten with a fork and knife because the interior is quite soft and wet.
-If you put a boatload of toppings on your dough and baked it Neopolitan-style, they would weigh it down, maybe even enough to tear the crust.
+If you've ever had Neapolitan pizza, you might know it's usually eaten with a fork and knife because the interior is quite soft and wet.
+If you put a boatload of toppings on your dough and baked it Neapolitan-style, they would weigh it down, maybe even enough to tear the crust.
 And at a shorter baking time, the interior toppings don't cook as much.
 As a result, the sauce stays saucy, the mozzarella melts without crisping up, and the basil won't char.

 On the other hand, pizza baked at a lower temperature, say 500°F (260°C) to 600°F (316°C), requires a longer time to cook through and achieve browning.
 A NY-style pizza is an example of this; it has a sturdier crust, does not require a fork and knife, and can hold plenty more toppings.